Never miss these 5 foods while being in Hanoi, the heart of Vietnam

 - Ca Phe Trung (Egg Coffee)

-The Vietnamese coffee is famous, as one of the world’s biggest Robusta coffee producers.
+The Vietnamese coffee is famous, the country is one of the world’s biggest Robusta coffee producers.
 The taste is obliviously wonderful, and the most wonderful thing is that you can also get your caffeine mix with a yogurt coffee or the Hanoian specialty, egg coffee, made with whipped egg yolk (which is lovely in Hanoi’s winter).
 Nothing piques curiosity more than the seemingly bizarre mix of egg and coffee offered by a number of Hanoi’s cafes and restaurants.
 Ca phe trung is a must-try for any intrepid tourist keen on sampling the capital’s many delicious offerings.

 Let Us Help You Plan Your Vietnam Trip.